Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 * Fixed the Strengths and Weaknesses Chart
 * Refactored the code such that the string form of the variant codes is calculated from the list form.

+## 1.2
+* Made the random generation of new variant codes much faster
+* Functions that are able now use the Numba decorator @jit(nopython=True) to speed up.
+* Please ignore Numba's deprecation warnings about reflected lists.

 # USAGE
 ## Offline
 1. Install Python and Jupyter Notebook.